 The Oregon Supreme Court dismissed a legal challenge to the state's congressional districts, holding that the petitioners did not demonstrate the legislature "made choices that no reasonable legislative assembly would have made."

 The Oregon state legislature adopted two bills establishing new congressional and state legislative districts after a protracted debate.
 Gov. Kate Brown signed both bills into law just hours before the midnight deadline that would have shifted authority to a panel of judges (congressional districts) and the Secretary of State (state legislative districts).

-Who controls redistricting in Oregon in 2021?
+Who controls redistricting in Oregon right now?